 Power Standard: The original PoE technology delivers 12.94 watts for wireless access points and other IP-enabled device.
 This fails to satisfy the power requirements of the newer equipment.
 The latest Gigabit switches support the enhanced PoE+ standard that delivers 30 watts of power.
 Still, vendors are not updating their existing Fast Ethernet switches with the new power standard.

-Power Consumption: Except providing higher bandwidth and a more robust management, Gigabit Ethernet switches are also more energy efficient than Fast Ethernet switches.
+Power Consumption: Except for providing higher bandwidth and more robust management, Gigabit Ethernet switches are also more energy efficient than Fast Ethernet switches.
 Enterprises could lower their power consumption by deploying Gigabit Ethernet switch at the network edge.